 Asphalt driveways 25 years or older typically require repaving.
 Is it time to replace your driveway?
 Examine the pavement.
 If more than 30% needs repairs and if large cracks (greater than a quarter-inch wide and two inches deep) split the asphalt, consider repaving.
 An unsteady foundation is also a sign that you should start planning for a new driveway.

-Cost to Replace Asphalt Driveways
+The Cost to Replace Asphalt Driveways

 Generally, asphalt driveways cost $2 to $5 per square foot to install.
 This may vary depending on your region or contractor.
 The cost for asphalt driveway installation is about half the price of concrete, which makes it a cost-effective option for homeowners who want to make the most of their budget.

 Need a reliable sealant?
 Visit our online shop to order INTEGRA-SEAL® Modified Asphalt Sealer.
 Remember to repair small cracks before sealcoating.
-For help, check out our driveway repair blog posts.